On Imbalanced Regression with Hoeffding Trees: Introduction

 \section{Introduction}

-We live in a world where sensors monitor the environment and our activities and generate data that have the potential to improve and transform our lives.
-In this context we find machine learning and data mining algorithms very beneficial, as such algorithms can capture important properties and patterns on the data that in turn may give rise to certain phenomena of interest.
-Mining such continuous flows of information gives rise to \emph{online} machine learning algorithms and mining on \emph{data streams}.
-Due to advances in data stream mining several fields have benefited by deploying systems that use such mechanisms; e.g., credit score calculation~\citep{Applications:CreditScore}, fraud detection~\citep{Applications:Fraud}, human activity recognition~\citep{Applications:HAR}, clinical decision support~\citep{Applications:Patients}, energy pricing~\citep{Applications:EnergyPricing}, and reducing the energy footprint of mining methods on data streams themselves~\citep{Applications:GreenAI}, just to name a few.
+We live in a world where sensors continuously monitor the environment and our activities, generating data with the potential to transform our lives.
+In this context, machine learning and data mining algorithms are invaluable, as they uncover patterns that reveal important phenomena.
+Mining such continuous flows of information gives rise to \emph{online} machine learning and \emph{data stream} mining and has enabled applications such as credit scoring~\citep{Applications:CreditScore}, fraud detection~\citep{Applications:Fraud}, human activity recognition~\citep{Applications:HAR}, clinical decision support~\citep{Applications:Patients}, energy pricing~\citep{Applications:EnergyPricing}, and even reducing the energy footprint of stream mining itself~\citep{Applications:GreenAI}.

 At the same time, working with \emph{imbalanced data} is a constant nuisance for machine learning and data mining applications.
 Imbalanced data arise when the labels associated with the observations that are collected, are skewed favoring certain categories or certain ranges of values.
 Research on imbalanced data has focused primarily on classification problems; e.g., anomaly detection~\citep{Imbalanced::AnomalyDetection}, e-commerce~\citep{Imbalanced::Ecommerce}, infants' survival~\citep{Imbalanced::Gourdeau}, and many others.
 However, investigating imbalanced data makes a lot of sense in regression tasks as well.
 For example, one may want to predict the age of an individual by having access to their facial image~\citep{Imbalanced:DIR:AgeApplication}, or predict weather phenomena such as hail size or wind intensity~\citep{Imbalanced::McGovern:1}.